 RRB regulations dictate that an application for an annuity must be denied if it is filed more than 3 months before the date an annuity can begin.
 Previously, the disadvantages outweighed the advantages and the practice of "advance filing" was discouraged.
-However, using Application Express (APPLE), the application now can be submitted to RASI to begin processing before the applicant actually stops railroad employment.
-Both systems will accept applications with railroad ending dates up to 3 months in advance of the current date.
+However, using Application Express (APPLE), the application now can be submitted to begin processing before the applicant actually stops railroad employment.
+The system will accept applications with railroad ending dates up to 3 months.
+The three months should be counted as the month of filing, plus 3 months or the month of the ABD minus 3 months.
+NOTE: The system does not count the days from the date the application is filed to determine the annuity beginning date (ABD).
+It only counts the months.